harismexis/revolut-rates-demo/README.md

 ### Overview:

-The app contains one screen showing a list of currencies.
-The app downloads and updates the rates every 1 second.
+The app contains one screen showing a list of currencies and downloads and updates the rates every 1 second.
-List all currencies you get from the endpoint (one per row).
 Each row has an input where user can enter any amount of money.
 When user taps on a currency row it slides to the top and becomes the reference amount for conversion.
 When reference amount changes the app simultaneously updates the corresponding values for other currencies.